Thorpe Park

 On 17 July 2007, as part of the financing for the Tussauds acquisition, Merlin sold Thorpe Park to the private investment firm Prestbury under a sale-and-leaseback agreement.
 The site is operated by Merlin under a renewable 35-year lease.
 As of 2023, the site is owned by LXi REIT plc.

 On 20 February 2019, Thorpe Park's official Twitter account confirmed the permanent closure of Logger's Leap.
-In 2021, Thorpe Park announced plans for a new rollercoaster on the log flume's former site.
-During the 2023 Fright Nights event, the ride was officially revealed as Hyperia, planned to become the tallest and fastest roller coaster in the United Kingdom, reaching 236 feet (71.9 metres) in height and speeds of up to 81 mph (130 km/h).
-Hyperia opened on the 23 May 2024, when the first public riders were allowed on.
+In 2021, the park announced plans to construct a new roller coaster on the former site of the log flume.
+During the 2023 Fright Nights event, the ride was officially revealed as Hyperia.
+Designed to become the tallest and fastest roller coaster in the United Kingdom, Hyperia reaches a height of 236 feet (71.9 metres) and achieves speeds of up to 81 mph (130 km/h).
+The roller coaster opened to the public on 23 May 2024.

 You might be interested